-People interested in HVAC quickly discover why these careers are growing so quickly.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+It's easy to see why these careers are growing so quickly.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
 There's also the transition away from R-22 Freon®, which impacts older equipment.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.

 Is There a Shortage of HVAC Technicians?